lokeshbalani/lokeshbalani.github.io/_posts/2019-05-28-site-launched.md

 layout: post
 title: "Site Launch"
 date: 2019-05-28
-categories: blog
+author: Lokesh Balani
 ---

-Well.
+Hurray!!

 Finally got around to putting this website together.
-Neat thing about it, powered by Jekyll and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.
+Neat thing is that it is powered by Jekyll and I can use Markdown to author my posts.
+It turned out to be a lot easier than I thought it was going to be.

+Stay tuned for more posts!!